Flour Bluff, Corpus Christi, Texas

-Flour Bluff is a specified area of the city of Corpus Christi, Texas.
+Flour Bluff is a specified area of the city of Corpus Christi, Texas, United States.
 It is located on Encinal peninsula bordered by Corpus Christi Bay on the north, Oso Bay on the west, the Laguna Madre on the east and the King Ranch to the south.
 South Padre Island Drive crosses Flour Bluff, dividing it into an upper part, commonly known as North Bluff, (mostly occupied by Corpus Christi Naval Air Station), and a lower part, commonly known as South Bluff.
-The area is mostly made up of suburban development, with a population consisting mostly of lower-middle income families, with local and national businesses such as Walmart, H-E-B grocery stores, etc.
+The terrain is mostly flat and is measured at about 13 feet above sea level.
+In 2026, the population of Flour Bluff, Corpus Christi, Texas is 32,222 according to the United States Census Bureau.
+The area is mostly made up of suburban development, with a population consisting mostly of middle-class families, with a median household income of around $90,000.
+Population of the area is approximately 30,894 as of 2023.
+The area is composed of the large school district, the Naval base as well as many food business' varying from fast food to local restaurants.